 GIS – November 30, 2015: Computer Security Day 2015, aiming to provide insight into the privacy and security issues surrounding electronically stored information, was marked this morning by a cybersecurity conference at Ebène Cyber Tower 1, in Ebène Cyber city.

-The cybersecurity conference is bringing together Business Executives, Senior Management and Information Security Professionals.
+The cybersecurity conference is bringing together several Business Executives, Senior Management and Information Security Professionals.
 Organised by CERT-MU (Computer Emergency Response Team of Mauritius), a division of the National Computer Board, the event aims to enable the sharing of experiences between Information Security Professionals as well as favour a better understanding for them to safeguard their organisation’s most valuable asset-information.

 Computer Security Day

 Computer Security Day is an annual event that is observed worldwide since 1988 to help raise awareness of computer related security issues.
 It is designed to raise awareness and to promote best practices in Information Security.

 Government Information Service, Prime Minister’s Office, Level 6, New Government Centre, Port Louis, Mauritius.
 Email: email@example.com Website:http://gis.govmu.org